What is New Western Dry Gin?

 2. Low in sugar: A London Dry must contain less than 0,1 grams of sugar per 1 liter of the final product.

-3. No color: A classic London Gin can never be colored.
+3. No color: A classic London Dry can never be colored.

-The taste of a New Western Gin is often right on the edge of what can legally be considered a Gin.
-Some brands pushed the boundaries so far that people compare them to Vodka more than Gin.
-However, the success of these new-wave Gins proves them right either way.
+Others are right on the edge of what can legally be considered a gin.
+Some so far that people compare them to vodka more than gin.
+In those cases, the distinction between London Dry and New Western is easy to make.
+Either way, the success of these new-wave brands proves them right.

 Why is it so appealing?